ZviRosenfeld/IEnumerableCorrelater/README.md

 Console.WriteLine(result.BestMatch2);
 ```

 Exsample2: Comparing 2 strings.
-IStringCorrelater treats the string as an array of chars, and therfore uses an IDistanceCalculator<char>.
+IStringCorrelater treats the string as an array of chars, and therefore uses an IDistanceCalculator<char>.

 ```CSharp
 int removalCost = 1, insertionCost = 1;